-The investment adviser seeks to vote all U.S. proxies; however, in certain circumstances it may be impracticable or impossible to do so.
-Proxies for companies outside the U.S. also are voted, provided there is sufficient time and information available.
+The investment adviser seeks to vote all U.S. proxies; however, in certain circumstances it may be impracticable or impossible to do so, including when securities are out on loan as part of a securities lending program.
+Proxies for companies outside the U.S. also are voted, provided there is sufficient time and information available and subject to local market conditions.
 Certain regulators have granted investment limit relief to the investment adviser and its affiliates, conditioned upon limiting its voting power to specific voting ceilings.
 To comply with these voting ceilings, the investment adviser will scale back its votes across all funds and clients on a pro-rata basis based on assets.

 After a proxy statement is received, the investment adviser's stewardship and engagement team prepares a summary of the proposals contained in the proxy statement.
-A notation of any potential conflicts of interest also is included in the summary (see below for a description of the investment adviser's special review procedures).